williamslab/ibis/README.md

 ### IBIS Usage

-IBIS is designed to process one chromosome at a time.
-This single chromosome can be specified with the -chr option, or alternatively input files can be provided with only one chromosome.

 IBIS accepts its input .bed, .bim, and .fam files in one of two ways:

 * First Three Arguments: [bed file] [bim file] [fam file]